amangupta37/traveloa/README.md

 ## Traveloa
-Traveloa is a Blogging Website For Travelers where a user who has great experince of his Journy can share thier journy experience with others and store their most precious memories in a form of blog.
+Traveloa is a Blogging Website For Travelers where a user who has great experince of his Journy can share thier journy experience with other users and store their most precious memories in a form of blog.